How To Improve Communication On Your Projects

 In reality, fragmented communication happens in several different places.
 Lacking real visibility and direction, team members scramble to understand the big picture.

-The PMI also notes that high-performance organizations who finished 80% of projects are twice as likely to have communication plans in place than low-performing counterparts.
+The PMI also notes that high-performance organizations that finished 80% of projects are twice as likely to have communication plans in place than low-performing counterparts.

-Without a communication plan, project contributors will not understand the objectives of the project and their role in achieving these goals.
+Without a communication plan, your team will struggle to understand the objectives of the project and their role in achieving these goals.

 2 Consequences of Poor Project Communication